 Rick graduated in 1981 with high distinction from the Indiana University Kelley School of Business with a Bachelor of Science degree in Business Finance.
-After attending the University of Michigan Law School, where he was an editor of the Michigan Law Review, he practiced law in New York City with Sullivan & Cromwell, a preeminent Wall Street law firm, advising investment banking, financial institutions and large industrial clients in the areas of securities regulation and finance.
+After attending the University of Michigan Law School, where he was an editor of the Michigan Law Review, he practiced law in New York City with Sullivan & Cromwell, a notable Wall Street law firm, advising investment banking, financial institutions and large industrial clients in the areas of securities regulation and finance.

 Prior to joining Oxford, Rick was a co-owner of a three-generation family business in Indianapolis, where his responsibilities included finance, strategic planning, and oversight of legal, tax, accounting, governance and insurance matters.